-SIUC will hold an integrated risk register for all elements of its model of care, which will be routinely reviewed at the UCSLOB and reported to the CCG via the Performance and Quality Report (where score is 15+).
+SIUC will hold an integrated risk register for all elements of its model of care, which will be routinely reviewed at the UCSLOB and reported to the ICB via the Performance and Quality Report (where score is 15+).
 Risks will include clinical, operational, financial, governance, and ergonomic hazards.
-Management of the risk register will be the responsibility of BrisDoc's Director of Corporate Services.
+Management of the risk register will be the responsibility of BrisDoc's Director of Nursing, AHPs and Governance.
 All SIUC managers have the responsibility to identify risk, complete a risk assessment and action plan; and submit the risk for inclusion in the risk register.
-Risk owners will be responsible for reviewing their risks whenever service circumstances change and on a routine basis (quarterly), as requested by the Director of Corporate Services.
+Risk owners will be responsible for reviewing their risks whenever service circumstances change and on a routine basis.